AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Mad King's Mask | An Old Pal's Legacy
+Early | Veil of Tears | The Lonely Moon
-Mid |  Memory / Veil of Tears / Rainbow of Absence | The Lonely Moon Late | Key to the Deep or Tin Flask | The Lonely Moon
+Mid |  Mad King's Mask / Memory / Rainbow of Absence | The Lonely Moon Late | Key to the Deep or Tin Flask | The Lonely Moon

 !!! note
-    An Old Pal's Legacy is variably the best start in order to start with +3 Kalpas signets straight away.
-This is especially true with Charged Build, as this variant is way stronger than Ultimate for Early game as the damage it offers is more consistent and solid.
-Of course, it still loses against Ultimate's hard scaling towards Mid and Late game, but Early game is a win for Charged.
+    Aponia2 is the best start this build can take.

 Time | Support 1 | Support 2
 :----: | :----: | :----: